Projectomics/MATLAB/README.txt

 Demo: All necessary files to run the software have been provided in the /data folder.
 Examples output files are found in the /output folder.
 The MOp6 data were randomized 1,000 times.
 The presubiculum data were randomzied 100,000 times.

+The Janelia MouseLight data in /data/Mouse_Neurons/ (and brainAreas.json) is a static download of neuronbrowser data frozen in time at publication date

 Licensing: See accompanying copyright licensing document.